collinsuwa/The-UK-National-RailWay-Transport-System/README.md

 ## Introduction

 The UK Railway system serves millions of passengers daily, making it essential to understand travel patterns, optimize operations, and enhance passenger experience.
-This analysis covers data from December 8, 2023, to April 30, 2024, using Google BigQuery for data warehousing, dbt Cloud for data transformation, and Power BI for data visualization.
+This analysis covers data from December 8, 2023, to April 30, 2024, using Power BI for data transformation and data visualization.

 ## Objectives